The64thGamer/cheeseepedia/content/g0z9g70jme7oe1j9/content.md

 On September 6, 1989, a revision of the tape would be sent out replacing "Wave Birthday" with "Regular Birthday".
 It is not confirmed which Birthday show was included in this revision.

-A birthday promotion inserted before the Cyberstar Intro on Intermission 2 was found in a home video of the showtape, with only its audio recovered. {{< cite 1 >}}
+A birthday promotion inserted before the Cyberstar Intro on Intermission 2 was found in a home video of the showtape, with only its audio recovered.
+[1]

 ## Show List